 The sports chassis lowers the body by 15mm, with the rear track being 30 mm wider than before.
 The ESC stability system, Performance Mode Select and optional Performance Sound Generator complete the dynamic character of the vRS models.

 Taxi drivers are huge fans of the Octavia, and they’ll be glad to know that the cavernous 590 litres of boot space of its predecessor remains.
 Opt for the estate car, you’ll get an extra 20 litres, plus a new electric powered tailgate option.

-If you don’t want to wait until next year, check out these Skoda Octavia personal lease deals for under £200 per month, or if you’re after something bigger, have you considered the all-new Kodiaq SUV?
+If you’re after something bigger, have you considered the all-new Kodiaq SUV?